ADJSV/Buffer-Overflow-LEED/README.md

     * #exit

 # Getting the EBP Return Address
-  * //Open stack in gdb and dissasemble buffer
+  * Open stack in gdb and dissasemble buffer
     * $gdb stack
     * (gdb) disassemble bof

-  * //look for the lea instruction address should look something like 0xffffd2c8 <+12>: lea -0x76(%ebp), %eax
+  * Look for the lea instruction address should look something like:
+    * 0xffffd2c8 <+12>: lea -0x76(%ebp), %eax
-  * //copy the address and set a breakpoint
+  * copy the address and set a breakpoint
     * (gdb) b* 0xffffd2c8

-  * //Run and get ebp return adress
+  * Run and get ebp return adress
     * (gdb) run
     * (gdb) i r $ebp
-  * // copy address and put it in correct buffer index at exploit.c
+  * Copy address and put it in correct buffer index at exploit.c